How to Apply

 Decision

-Once the proposal is finalized, we'll make an allocation decision based on our assessment as well as input received from advisors.
-Decision time for a project grant application varies depending on scope and complexity, and may take a few months from when the application was first submitted.
+Once the proposal is finalized, we'll make a funding decision based on our assessment as well as input received from advisors.
+Decision time for a Project Grant application varies depending on scope and complexity, and may take a few months from when the application was first submitted.

 Activation